Reis-A/ldap_matrix/README.md

 ldapgroups-forbidunencryptedroomcreation:
    - ldapgroup2
 ---
 #list of spaces and rooms.
-Rooms can be attached to a space with setting the entry childof
+#Rooms can be attached to a space with setting the entry childof
+# In this example one private space "Spacename" with the private room "Roomname" will be created plus the corresonding policy.json for matrix-corporal
 - space: SpaceName
   ldapgroups:
     - ldapgroup1: 50 #this means ldapgroup1 has in space SpaceName powerlevel 50 (default Moderator)